sallywei2/KGRecommender/README.md

 Start Neo4j Desktop
 Start the database engine.

-Set the NEO4J_USER and NEO4J_PASSWORD in utils/rag_constants.py to your own Neo4J credentials.

 In a console, navigate to the top level of the code and run

 	jupyter notebook